Thunderhorse55/creditCardChecker/README.md

 # creditCardChecker
-my attempt at the credit card checker challenge from codecademy
+My attempt at the credit card checker challenge from codecademy I left all the console.log()s I used to help me debug